cz-shizhl/Test/index.md

 We would like to attract a broad range of positions about the future of search.
 Topics of interest may include, but are not limited to:

 - Can IR further optimize workplace productivity?
-- IR ethics, trust and responsibility
 - What is the duty/responsibility of an IR system?
 - If I want to see more, should the system give it to me?
 - How can we trust IR systems if they make up everything?
 - How environmentally responsible are the IR systems we are making?
-- IR and people, users, consumers, creators,..
-  - Are creators still needed in the age of generative AI?
 - Is IR helping overcome the digital divide?
 - Is IR addressing the disparity in information access, especially in marginalized communities?
 - Should IR systems curate information for users to avoid information overload?
 - What is the future of results presentation?

 <!-- ​	<img src="1.jpg" style="width:80%;" /> -->